5 Medical School and the Peace Corps

 ![]() |

-In 1985, she took journey to Cuba.
-There she worked as a Medical Officer with the Flying Doctors of East Africa program.
+During college she went to Cuba, Thailand, and East Africa.
+In Cuba, she did research.
+In Thailand, she helped in a Cambodian refugee camp giving medical care.
+She volunteered to give medical care to people who lived in villages and refugee camps.
+She also worked as a Medical Officer with the Flying Doctors of East Africa program.
 She taught people about health and medicine.
-She made sure the people knew how to take care of themselves and their community members.
+She made sure the people knew how to take care of themselves and their community members5.

 voluntariado